Dineshmedisetty/lab3git/README.txt

 .
 Setup and First Commit:

-§ Install Git on your system.
+§ Install Git on your system

 § Configure Git with your username and email